 A Conflict of Interests in the Chattering Class

-From their high perch upon the camera-infested podium, each one of these politicians relentlessly preached, “our economy is strong!”
-And the majority of hapless Americans were shocked when it blew up in their face.
+From their high perch upon the camera-infested podium, each one of these politicians relentlessly preached, “Our economy is strong!”
+And the majority of hapless Americans were shocked when it blew up in their faces.

-Truth is bad for charlatan business in a society of rhetoricians and dreamers.
+Truth, realism, and honesty are bad for business in a society of charlatans, profligates, debtors, rhetoricians, and dreamers.

 In the aftermath of economic crises, they point their fingers at their scapegoats to gain influence by exploiting confusion.
 They preach their unjustified interpretations of the economic events for their own institutional goals, even though wise people remember that they were silent and complicit with the economic rot like most of their neighbors.